InTrans Exchange Week: an encouraging meeting for seeds of change in ECEC systems

 The policy exchange was organized in cooperation with BUPL (Danish Union of Early Childhood and Youth Educators), the InTrans project partner and host of the meeting.

 The meeting aimed to support exchange and peer-learning opportunities among participants to reinforce structural, pedagogical and professional continuity in the educational systems in the respective countries.
 For this purpose, the program included a balanced combination of site visits — where participants gained knowledge from inspiring practices and policies on inclusive transitions, presentations on the Danish educational system and discussion groups amongst the participating policy-makers to critically reflect on the observed practices and experiences from hosting and other countries.
+Watch the video to get an impression of the meeting.

 Preparation of the meeting